 Mazda RX7 History (1979-1985)

-As an alternative to V8 power, the rotary-powered Mazda RX-7 debuted in 1978 as a 1979 model.
+As an alternative to V8 power, the rotary-powered Mazda RX-7 debuted in 1978 for the 1979 model year.
 The chassis/layout was unique; a rear-wheel drive platform had the motor positioned slightly behind the front axle, marketed by Mazda as "front mid-engine".

 Wankel Rotary Engine